TrigXploit/Obsidian-TTRPG/Jonas/Sessions/Session 3.md

 ### in the cathredral
 We get down there hearing "why did we have t take Ilona" As I go to take a peak.

-At who is talking
+After the combat we talked with a captured rouge , Kayle.

+Kayle tells us that his boss [[Caitlyn]]

+he tells us about his position and

+The goons have symbols of chaotic god Samarac.